Kings heap further misery on Cavs | The Japan Times

 76ers 114, Bucks 109

-In Milwaukee, despite playing without leading scorer Joel Embiid for the second consecutive game, the 76ers held off the Bucks to win for the fifth time in six games.
+In Milwaukee, despite playing without leading scorer Joel Embiid for the second consecutive game, Philadelphia held off the Bucks to win for the fifth time in six games.

 Celtics 120, Rockets 109